 4 – Drive Defensively and Keep Aggression in Check

 Driving is really a team sport.
 You as a driver as trusting the drivers around you to operate their vehicles in a responsible manner, and they are expecting the same from you.
 However, some drivers do not always play well with others.
 This may lead to frustration and even anger in the other drivers sharing the road.
 The following defensive safe driving habits can help drivers avoid potential accident situations and keep their composure.
 Make sure to contact an evansville car accident attorney for legal advice.
+Find an auto accident attorney or a personal injury lawyer who knows how to present your case and get a fair compensation.

 - Stay aware of others around you.
 Pay close attention to pedestrians, non-motorized vehicles, signals, speed changes, and reckless behaviors.